An old problem revisited: biological control of toadflaxes

 Based on work conducted at CABI’s centre in Switzerland, both species were introduced to North America in the 1990s.
 Impact of M. janthiniformis reported shortly after its introduction showed significant reductions of Dalmatian toadflax at several release sites.
 M. janthinus is also now increasing in density and showing promise in both the USA and Canada.

-More biocontrols are needed however if these two weeds are to be successfully tackled.
+More biocontrol agents are needed however if these two weeds are to be successfully tackled.

 What is this project doing?

 As a result, several other European insects have been investigated by CABI since 2000.
-Our scientist, Ivo Toševski, has been working on this in Serbia, investigating the potential use of insects that can control Dalmatian and especially yellow toadflax.
+Our scientist, Ivo Toševski, has been working on this in Serbia.
+He has been studying several additional insects that can control Dalmatian toadflax at sites where M. janthiniformis did not establish or is not successful, and insects to control yellow toadflax.

-Safety testing is also near to completion for two additional stem-mining weevils in the genus Mecinus, ie M. heydeni for yellow toadflax, and M. laeviceps for Dalmatian toadflax.
-No-choice tests (where weevils are confined to either test or target plants) showed that egg laying and larval development of both species are restricted to species in the Linaria genus and a few native North American species in the genera Nuttallanthus and Sairocarpus.
-For a third species, M. peterharrisi on Dalmatian toadflax, testing is ongoing.
-Apart from Linaria, development only occurred on Nuttallanthus canadensis so far and only under no-choice conditions.
-A test with all three Mecinus species showed that the weevils cannot survive when only provided with a test species for aestivation and overwintering, confirming their restricted host range.
+Safety testing has also been completed for three additional stem-mining weevils in the genus Mecinus, ie M. laeviceps and M. peterharrisi for Dalmatian toadflax and M. heydeni for yellow toadflax and the hybrid between both species.
+No-choice tests (where weevils are confined to either test or target plants) showed that egg-laying and larval development of both species are restricted to species in the Linaria genus and a few native North American species in the genera Nuttallanthus and Sairocarpus.
+In subsequent multiple-choice tests offering the test species together with the respective toadflax species, no or only very limited attack occurred on these species.
+In addition, we could show that the weevils cannot survive when only provided with a test species for aestivation and overwintering, confirming their restricted host range.
 None of the adults of the three species overwinter in the stems of toadflax itself, but spend the winter in leaf litter which should increase their survival and help build up their populations.
 M. peterharrisi occurs at higher elevations in Europe and should therefore be particularly suited for more northern regions in North America.

 Dr Andrew Norton, Colorado State University, USA